Capture of Triton: Disruption of primordial moons

 Proteus, like Neptune's other inner moons, likely accreted from the rubble produced following Triton's capture.

 There are seven known regular moons interior to Triton's orbit, all of which have nearly circular prograde orbits and are strongly perturbed by Triton.
 It is unlikely that these moons represent Neptune's original regular moon system, as Triton's capture would have been severely destructive to any pre-existing moons around Neptune.
 Following Triton's capture into a highly eccentric orbit, perturbations would begin to raise the eccentricity of the primordial moons, potentially up to an eccentricity of 0.3 before tidal damping from Neptune becomes more effective at reducing the satellites' eccentricities than Triton is at raising them.
 At this eccentricity, two satellites between the Roche limit for ice (~2.7 R_{N}) and 5 R_{N} would be able to collide with each other, with a calculated collision time scale of 1 kyr (1,000 years).
 As the time scale for which the orbits overlap before their eccentricities are damped is 100 kyr, collisions would almost certainly occur within this time scale.
 Following the collisions, debris would have rapidly damped out the orbits of any remaining fragments or moons.
 After Triton's orbit circularized, a new "daughter" system of moons reaccreted out of the remaining rubble.

 Eventual destruction

 Diagram of the forces in tidal acceleration (1) and tidal deceleration (2).
-The tidal dynamics of Triton are most similar to (2).
+The tidal dynamics of Triton are similar to (2).

-Triton's retrograde orbit means that tidal interactions with Neptune are causing Triton's orbit to gradually decay.
-Modelling by Christopher F. Chyba and collaborators demonstrate that Triton will pass within the Roche limit in roughly 3.6 Gyr.
+Triton raises tides on Neptune.
+Due to Triton's retrograde orbit, this process slowly removes angular momentum from its orbit, causing it to shrink in a process called tidal deceleration.
+How quickly its orbit decays depends on how much energy is dissipated in Neptune's interior, measured by its tidal dissipation factor (Q_{N}).
+Early estimates of Q_{N} were too low, leading to predictions that Triton would reach the Roche limit and be torn apart into a planetary ring within 100 Myr.
+Later modelling showed that its decay is gentler.
+Christopher F. Chyba concluded in 1989 that Triton would take ~3.6 Gyr to reach the Roche limit.
+Further refinements to the value of Q_{N} led to a 2025 study showing an even slower orbital evolution, with Triton surviving for 28 Gyr.